 Authors are expected to take part in the complete peer review process.
 All authors are expected to contribute significantly to the research presented in the manuscript, and all data in the manuscript should be scientifically determined.
 Authors should take the reviewers' comments and suggestions seriously and address them fully.

 The editors of ECOCYCLES have full authority and responsibility to decide the acceptance or rejection of a manuscript.
-They should not have a conflict of interest regarding the manuscripts, and are expected to be reasonably certain of its authenticity.
-If problems are identified, the editors will communicate with the authors and present the need of modifications and/or corrections in the article.
+They should not have a conflict of interest regarding the manuscripts and are expected to be reasonably certain of its authenticity.
+If problems are identified, the editors will communicate with the authors and present the need for modifications and/or corrections in the article.

-Publication Ethics Issues - Publication ethics issues will be continuously monitored and safeguarded by the editors of ECOCYCLES.
+Publication ethics issues will be continuously monitored and safeguarded by the editors of ECOCYCLES.
 Whenever necessary, ECOCYCLES will be willing to publish errata, clarifications, corrections, and apologies, provided that neither fraudulent data nor plagiarism will be published.

 Authors, editors, reviewers, and readers have a right to their privacy and it cannot be violated without informed consent.
 Authors should protect their co-authors' right to privacy by requesting written consent from them in order to include their ideas and results, before submission.
 Personal details on cultural background, ethnicity, race, ethnicity, religion, or cultural background of a person are not to be discussed.
 The informed consent form/agreement should be available at the submitting author to be presented if necessary.

 Human and Animal Rights

 In case the article covers studies performed on human subjects, authors should adhere to the Declaration of Helsinki principles of 1975 (as revised in 2000 and 2008) and show whether the methodologies used were in accordance with the ethical standards therein.
 Any possible negative outcomes of the study for ecosystems, populations, or individual organisms must be evaluated as regards to the possible advances in knowledge and its practical usefulness.

 In case the study involved animals, authors should indicate whether relevant international, national, and/or institutional guidelines for the care and use of laboratory animals were conducted accordingly.
 All animal work must specifically require authors to include details of animal welfare (such as species, number, gender, age, weight, housing conditions, welfare, training and the fate of the animals at the end of the experiment) and relevant details of steps taken to ameliorate suffering in all work.
 For studies involving client-owned animals, author(s) must possess (and attach) a document of informed client consent and adhere to a high standard (best practise) of veterinary care.
 These details should be included in the Materials and methods section of the article.

 In order to increase the impact of their research authors may give a description (up to 150 words in length) of their work in a language that is easily understandable for the general public.

 Complaints about editorial content in ECOCYCLES should be made as soon as possible after publication, preferably in writing by email to the Associate Editor (Dr. Sandor Nemethy) at firstname.lastname@example.org.
 Please write your complaint with journal title, vol. no., issue no., paper title, and page no. In your complaint letter please describe clearly the nature of the complaint and the circumstances, the name of the person who is the subject of the complaint, and/or the product or the services which are subject of the complaint.

-If ECOCYCLES receives a complaint that any contribution to the Journal infringes intellectual property rights or contains material inaccuracies, or otherwise unlawful materials, the Journal will investigate the complaint in good faith whether to remove the allegedly wrongful material.
+If ECOCYCLES receives a complaint that any contribution to the Journal infringes intellectual property rights or contains material inaccuracies or otherwise unlawful materials, the Journal will investigate the complaint in good faith whether to remove the allegedly wrongful material.
 ECOCYCLES will document its investigation and decision.
-The Editor in Chief will make every endeavor to put matters right as soon as possible in the most appropriate way, offering right of reply where necessary.
+The Editor in Chief will make every endeavor to put matters right as soon as possible in the most appropriate way, offering the right of reply where necessary.
 We welcome your complaint as it will provide an opportunity and a spur for improvement, and we aim to respond to your complaint quickly, courteously, and constructively.
 We will address it by following the best practice in the ethics of scholarly publishing.

 ECOCYCLES will publish corrections (errata) when errors could affect the interpretation of data or information, whatever the cause of the error (i.e. arising from author errors or from editorial mistake).
 Likewise, ECOCYCLES will publish ‘retractions’ if work is proven to be fraudulent or plagiarism or will published ‘expressions of concern’ if editors have well-founded suspicions of misconduct.

 ECOCYCLES does not publish advertisements.

-Publication Fees - Publication in ECOCYCLES is free, without article processing charges and article submission charges.
+Publication in ECOCYCLES is free, without article processing charges and article submission charges.